 As of writing you do not need to register with http://tgif.network – they are not authenticating user connections.
 We understand that this is changing and they will be requiring secure connections in the near future.
 Use the default password instead of your custom hotspot password.

-It’s time to configure your ClearNode with your DMR information.
+It’s time to configure your ClearNode with your Digital ID and DMR information.
 With this release of the ClearNode mobile apps the Node Setup screen has been split into 3 separate screens – AllStar Setup, Echolink Setup and Digital Bridge Setup.

 Tap on Digital Bridge Setup and turn on “Enable Digital Bridge” to enable the relevant services to start up at boot.